ElliotOne/ElliotOne/README.md

 I've been working on my own startup.
 I have worked on my own digital agency website [Xant](https://xant.ir).
 I worked on many different websites, form wordpress to .Net !

-I use t learn different topics like software engineering, web development, etc, even machine learning and AI.
+I use to learn different topics like software engineering, web development, etc, even machine learning and AI.
 I can say that I'm a generalist programmer how is specialist on .Net and JS world.

 I love sharing my experience and I'm always ready to learn with others.